diethardsteiner/diethardsteiner.github.io/_posts/2018-02-11-Webspoon-Kubernates-Part-2.md

 Events:          <none>
 ```

-Pay attention to `Provisioner`: It tells us that the standard storage class is set up to use the **Google Cloud Engine Persistent Storage**.
+Pay attention to `Provisioner`: It tells us that the standard **storage class** is set up to use the **Google Cloud Engine Persistent Storage**.
 What kind of storage is this?

+From the Google docu: "**Persistent disks** are located independently from your virtual machine instances, so you can detach or move persistent disks to **keep your data even after you delete your instances**.
+Persistent disk performance scales automatically with size, so you can resize your existing persistent disks or add more persistent disks to an instance to meet your performance and storage space requirements."

-### Scaling horizontally with a StatefulSet
+## Scaling horizontally with a StatefulSet

 Layer  | Manual Creation | Automatic Creation
 -------|---------------------|-----------------------
-Storage Class |  X  |
+Storage Class |  0  |
 Disk   |     |  X
 PV  |     |  X
 PSV   |      | X
 StatefulSet with volumeClaimTemplates |  X |

+> **Note**: Some **Kubernetes clusters** are already pre-configured with a standard **storage class**.
+If this one meets your requirements, there is no need to create one manually.

 Sources: